rustyeddy/rustyeddy.com/content/iot/_index.md

 ---
-title: IoT Project Log
+title: The IoT Project
-date: 2020-02-02
 description: >
-  A log building the Organic Gardner watering station.
+  This log document the process of the IoT project Organic Gardener development.
 ---